Ross Wallace: Burnley

 Wallace transferred to fellow Championship club Burnley for an undisclosed fee on 2 July 2010, signing a three-year contract.
 Upon completion of the transfer, he was described by manager Brian Laws as "one of the best left-sided players in the Championship".
-The club decided to sign him after they ended their interest in signing Hearts’ midfielder Andrew Driver.
+The club decided to sign him after they ended their interest in signing Hearts' midfielder Andrew Driver.

 Wallace scored his first goal in a Burnley shirt a week later on his debut in a pre-season friendly against Bury.
 He continued to produce a good display throughout the club's pre–season tour in a number of matches.
-Wallace made his league debut for Burnley, starting the whole game, in a 1–0 win over Nottingham Forest in the opening game of the season.
-Two weeks later on 21 August 2010, he scored his first goal for the club and set up a goal for Chris Iwelumo in a 3–0 win over Leicester City.
-Facing against his former club, Preston North End on 11 September 2010, Wallace played a key role in the match when he set up the opener for Iwelumo and a winning goal for Jay Rodriguez in a 4–3 win.
-After missing a match, due to a groin injury, Wallace found his playing time, coming from the substitute bench, due to competitions in the midfield position.
+Wallace made his league debut for Burnley, playing the whole game, in a 1–0 win over Nottingham Forest in the opening game of the season.
+Two weeks later on 21 August 2010, he scored his first goal for the club and also set up a goal for Chris Iwelumo in a 3–0 win over Leicester City.
+Facing his former club, Preston North End on 11 September 2010, Wallace played a key role in the match when he set up the opener for Iwelumo and a winning goal for Jay Rodriguez in a 4–3 win.
+After missing a match, due to a groin injury, Wallace found himself on the substitute bench, due to competition in the midfield position.
 Despite this, he was able to score his second goal for Burnley, in a 3–2 win against Watford on 13 November 2010.
 On 3 January 2011, Wallace scored his third goal for the club, in a 2–1 loss against Reading.
 By January, he found himself in and out of the starting line–up for the rest of the 2010–11 season.
 At the end of the 2010–11 season, Wallace went on to make forty–three appearances and scoring three times in all competitions.